Tederean/iowarrior-embedded-hal/README.md

 3. **ioctrl**: This is also an experimental backend and is only available on Linux.
 It is a pure Rust implementation and interacts directly with the ioctrl kernel interface.

-The backends can be selected as a Rust feature.
-By default, iowkit is selected.

 ## License

 <sup>